triepod-ai/chroma-mcp/README.md

 [The Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is an open protocol designed for effortless integration between LLM applications and external data sources or tools, offering a standardized framework to seamlessly provide LLMs with the context they require.

-This server provides vector database capabilities for Chroma, enabling AI models to interact with vector embeddings and perform semantic search operations through a standardized interface.
+This server provides data retrieval capabilities powered by Chroma, enabling AI models to create collections over generated data and user inputs, and retrieve that data using vector search, full text search, metadata filtering, and more.

 ## Features

 - **Flexible Client Types**
   - Ephemeral (in-memory) for testing and development
   - Persistent for file-based storage
+  - HTTP client for self-hosted Chroma instances
-  - HTTP client for Chroma Cloud & custom server integration
+  - Cloud client for Chroma Cloud integration (automatically connects to api.trychroma.com)

 - **Collection Management**
   - Create, modify, and delete collections